 Calculation of thermal events, kinectic energy, and geostrophic velocities

 Mean kinetic energy (MKE) and eddy kinetic energy (EKE) were calculated from altimeter-derived zonal (u) and meridional (v) components of geostrophic velocities.
-MKE is defined as (u2+ v2)/2, with u and v being the overall mean of each component for the full period (hence-forth ‘long-term’; 1981-09-01 to 2018-09-30); used here, it defines the mean boundary current trajectory in the long term.
+MKE is defined as (u2+ v2)/2, with u and v being the overall mean of each component for the full period (hence-forth ‘long-term’; 1981-09-01 to 2018-09-30); used here, it defines the mean boundary current trajectory over the long term.
 EKE was calculated as (u'2+v'2)/2, where u'=u-u and v'=v-v, and because it is calculated as an anomaly with respect to the long-term mean, indicates the ‘field’ of eddy propagation around the mean trajectory.
 Kinetic energy (KE) on any individual day of the time series was taken as (u2+v2)/2, and daily geostrophic velocity as (u2+v2 ).

 For extreme thermal events we use the ‘marine heat wave’ (MHW) definition of Hobday et al. (2016).
 The algorithm finds extreme thermal events within a long-term (typically >30 years) daily time series of sea surface temperatures (SSTs).
 It does so by finding the occasions that SST exceeds a threshold (the 90th percentile) in the probability distribution of the data based on an 11-day wide moving mean smoother centred on each day-of-the-year at each pixel.
 These events are atypical relative to the normal climatology by definition, and various metrics that define their properties may be calculated, including, but not limited to, the number of events per year, their duration, and the mean, maximum and cumulative intensity above the threshold.
 Since there are surprisingly many such ‘extreme’ events within long time series, and due to them showing a great deal of spatial cohesion in gridded daily data sets, they are statistically robust; as such, we can use them to study how thermal extremes have changed globally or regionally within the observational SST record.
 Out calculation of extreme thermal events used the MHW algorithm as implemented by the ‘heatwaveR’ package (Schlegel and Smit, 2018), with a 30-year climatological baseline from 1982-01-01 to 2011-12-31.